Matias Maccelli: Playing career

-Maccelli broke out in the 2022–23 season, making the Coyotes out of training camp.
-In his first 30 games, he scored three goals and 22 points.
-He suffered a lower-body injury that led to some missed time, but upon his return, scored seven goals and 23 points in his next 30 games.
-He finished the season with 11 goals and 49 points in 64 games with the Coyotes and was named to the NHL's All-Rookie Team, playing a major role in the team's power play.
+Maccelli broke out in the 2022–23 season, making the Coyotes' roster out of training camp.
+In his first 30 games, he recorded three goals and 19 assists for 22 points.
+He suffered a lower-body injury that led to some missed time, but upon his return, scored seven goals and 16 assist for 23 points in his next 30 games.
+He finished the season with 11 goals and 38 assist for 49 points in 64 games with the Coyotes and was named to the NHL's All-Rookie Team, playing a major role in the team's power play.
 On July 16, 2023, Maccelli signed a three-year contract with Arizona.

-Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Hockey Club; as a result, Maccelli became a member of the Utah team.
+Shortly after the end of the 2023–24 season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Hockey Club; as a result, Maccelli became a member of the Utah team.

-Following the 2024–25 season, Utah traded Maccelli to the Toronto Maple Leafs in exchange for a conditional third-round draft pick.
+Following the 2024–25 season, Utah traded Maccelli to the Toronto Maple Leafs on June 30, 2025, in exchange for a conditional third-round draft pick in 2027, which could have become a second-round draft back in 2029 if the Maple Leafs qualified for the 2026 Stanley Cup playoffs and Maccelli scored 51 points (neither condition met).
+Acquired by the Maple Leafs as a potential Mitch Marner replacement and in the hopes that he would bounce-back to his form in previous seasons with the Coyotes, Maccelli had a disappointing campaign with the Maple Leafs relative to expectations, with Macceli playing up and down the lineup throughout the year and occasionally being a healthy scratch.
+Despite this, he recorded 39 points with the Maple Leafs.
+Upon expiration of his contract, he was not tendered a qualifying offer by the team and subsequently became an unrestricted free agent.

+On July 1, 2026, Maccelli signed a one-year, $2.25 million contract with the New York Islanders.

-International
+International play

-Maccelli played for Finland at the Ivan Hlinka Memorial Cup in 2017.
-He played for the team again during the 2020 World Junior Ice Hockey Championships, scoring two goals and five points in seven games.
+Maccelli played for Finland at the 2017 Ivan Hlinka Memorial Tournament.
+He played for the team again during the 2020 World Junior Championships, recording two goals and three assists for five points in seven games.